nemonik/taiga/README.md

 ## How to use

-An example [docker-compose.yml](docker-compose.yml) is provided to demonstrate bring up the Taiga application and it dependent services:
+An example [docker-compose.yml](docker-compose.yml) is provided to demonstrate bringing up the Taiga container and it dependent PostgreSQL database service:

 ```yml
 # Copyright (C) 2020 Michael Joseph Walsh - All Rights Reserved